ismo-karkkainen/openapi-sourcetools/README.md

 You should run openapi-addschemas beforehand to ensure that practically identical schemas have been replaced with identical references.

+## openapi-addparameters

+Checks for presence of parameter definitions under paths.
+For any definition found, adds a definition under components/parameters and replaces the original with a reference.

+You should run openapi-addschemas beforehand to ensure that practically identical schemas have been replaced with identical references.

 ## openapi-addresponses

 Checks for presence of response definitions under paths.
 For any definition